-Learn more about these programs by visiting the following:
+Learn more about IWHL programs by visiting the following:

-- Woman One honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented minority women at Drexel University College of Medicine.
-The new first-year Scholars are Christel Francois and Cherish Page and the WOMAN ONE 2014 award recipient is Laurada Byers.
+- Woman One honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented women at Drexel University College of Medicine.
+The new first-year scholars are Stephanie Coriolan, Jaclyn Heilman and Jillian Thayer.
+The Woman One 2015 award recipient is Lynne Honickman.

-- Marion Spencer Fay Award is presented in honor of Marion Spencer Fay, PhD, dean and president of Woman's Medical College of Pennsylvania from 1946 to 1963.
+- The Marion Spencer Fay Award is presented in honor of Marion Spencer Fay, PhD, dean and president of Woman's Medical College of Pennsylvania from 1946 to 1963.
 The National Board for Women in Medicine established an award in her name in 1963 to recognize her pioneering leadership.
-The 2012-2013 honoree is Nancy Andrews, MD, PhD.
-The award was presented on September 27.
+The honoree will be announced this summer and the award will be presented on Wednesday, November 18.

 Founded in 1993, the Institute was designated by the U.S. Department of Health and Human Services as a vanguard National Center of Excellence in Women's Health in 1996.
 The Institute continues the medical school's century and a half commitment to pioneering programs for women in medicine and science.
 Affiliated programs in the College of Medicine are the Center for Women's Health and the Women's Health Education Program.
 The Institute for Women's Health and Leadership functions as a department within the College of Medicine and its director, Lynn H. Yeakel, who holds the Betty A. Cohen Chair in Women's Health, serves on the Executive Committee of the Faculty.
 It is the only Institute recognized in the medical school's faculty bylaws.